 The procedures are not complex.
 The Plaintiff fills out a simple form stating why the Defendant owes him or her money or that the Defendant has property which should be returned to the Plaintiff.
 Each party will explain his or her side of the story to the judge at trial.
 The judge may ask questions of each party to determine the complete facts of the case.
 The judge will make a decision based on the facts and evidence presented by the parties and on the law as it applies to the facts.

 The manual does not cover all areas of the law or procedure, it does deal with many of the problem areas experienced in small claims court and, hopefully, will aid you in preparing your case.
 Keep in mind that the procedures outlined in this manual may be subject to change by local court rule, practice or custom.
+Please be sure to follow the current version of the Small Claims Rules as they may change after posting this publication.
 If you have a question about a particular procedure, practice, or court policy, check with the clerk.
 He or she may be able to assist you.

 Please read the manual from cover to cover.
 Although the court staff and the Small Claims clerk cannot give you legal advice, they will try to answer any questions you might have after you have read the manual.